nunit/docs/docs/articles/vs-test-adapter/Tips-And-Tricks.md

 These settings are used to dump the output from NUnit, as it is received by the adapter, before any processing in the adapter is done, to disk.
 It is part of the diagnostics tools for the adapter.
 You can find the files under your current output folder, in a sub-folder named Dump.
-(Note: This is not the same as the TestResults folder, this data is not testresults, but diagnostics dumps)
+(Note: This is not the same as the TestResults folder, this data is not test results, but diagnostics dumps)

 #### PreFilter

-A prefilter will improve performance when testing a selection of tests from the Test Explorer.
+A pre-filter will improve performance when testing a selection of tests from the Test Explorer.
 It is default off, because there are issues in certain cases, see below.
 If you **don't** have any of the cases below, you can turn PreFilter on.

 * Your code contains a SetupFixture [#649](https://github.com/nunit/nunit3-vs-adapter/issues/649)
 * Your code uses a TestCaseSource and uses SetName to set the display name instead of SetArgDisplayNames [#650](https://github.com/nunit/nunit3-vs-adapter/issues/650)